MiraEl7/MiraEl7/README.md

 ---

 ## ⚡ Fun Fact:
 Beyond the screen and code, I’m also a **sci-fi novel writer** 📖.
-I enjoy crafting fictional universes where technology and humanity collide — often inspired by real-world advances in AI, space, and data.
+I enjoy crafting fictional universes where technology and humanity collide — often inspired by real-world AI, space, and data advances.
 Storytelling helps me bring creativity into my technical work, bridging logic with imagination.

 ---